erkin-personal/patroni/README.md

 df -h

-You should see it listed at the bottom (Figure 2).

-Figure 2: Our Gluster volume is mounted properly.

 You can now create new files in the /mnt directory and they’ll show up in the /gluster/volume1 directories on every machine.

 Using Your New Gluster Volume with Docker
 At this point, you are ready to integrate your persistent storage volume with docker.
-Say, for instance, you need persistent storage for a MySQL database.
-In your docker YAML files, you could add a section like so:

-<i> volumes:
-</i><i>   - type: bind
-</i><i>     source: /mnt/staging_mysql
-</i><i>     target: /opt/mysql/data</i>
-1
-2
-3
-4
-<i> volumes:
-</i><i>   - type: bind
-</i><i>     source: /mnt/staging_mysql
-</i><i>     target: /opt/mysql/data</i>
-Since we’ve mounted our persistent storage in /mnt everything saved there on one docker node will sync with all other nodes.
+Since we’ve mounted our persistent storage in /patroni everything saved there on one docker node will sync with all other nodes.